Stan-Batman/DL_CustomResnetModel_CIFAR10/README.md

 AdaDelta:
   - miniproject_adaDelta_lr_0pt1_aas10120_final.ipynb: Shows train and test performance of the model with AdaDelta optimizer and learning rate 0.1
   - miniproject_adaDelta_lr_0pt01_aas10120_final.ipynb: Shows train and test performance of the model with AdaDelta optimizer and learning rate 0.01
   - miniproject_adaDelta_lr_0pt001_aas10120_final (1).ipynb.ipynb: Shows train and test performance of the model with AdaDelta optimizer and learning rate 0.001

+PDF Subfolder: Contains PDF of all uploaded Jupyter Notebooks

+finalModelArchitecture.jpg: Final Model Architecture (using Netron API)

+final_model1.onnx: onnx file of the model architecture

+miniProjectReport.pdf: AAAI format Project Report

 ____________________________